e3eax/stack/README.md

 ## Installation

-To use this stack, simply include the `Stack.h` file in your project:
+To use this stack, first, download or clone the repository.
+Then, include the `Stack.h` file in your project:

 ```cpp
 #include "Stack.h"